iterative/cml/README.md

 **What is CML?** Continuous Machine Learning (CML) is an open-source CLI tool for implementing continuous integration & delivery (CI/CD) with a focus on MLOps.
-Use it to automate parts of development workflows — including machine provisioning; model training and evaluation; comparing ML experiments across project history, and monitoring changing datasets.
+Use it to automate development workflows — including machine provisioning, model training and evaluation, comparing ML experiments across project history, and monitoring changing datasets.

-For example, on every pull request CML can help to automatically train and evaluate models, then generate a visual report with results and metrics.
+CML can help train and evaluate models — and then generate a visual report with results and metrics — automatically on every pull request.

 ![](https://static.iterative.ai/img/cml/github_cloud_case_lessshadow.png) _An
 example report for a